The rise of osteopathic doctors: medical students pursuing a D.O. degree has increased by 85 percent in the past decade

 Though most D.Os receive training in primary care, they can specialize in numerous other areas.

 Chmielewski said that demand for osteopathic doctors is growing.
 With the expense and side effects of prescription medication and surgery, more patients don’t want to take these routes they don’t have to.
+Looking for a fully qualified and expert Osteopath in London?
+Contact the ‘London Osteopathy and Pilates’ practice to make an appointment at their specialist clinics in central London and Beckenham.

 That’s why he started the Falcon Clinic, he said.